 As the wedding date approaches, it’s not out of the realm of possibility that a bridesmaid might overlook certain details of her dress, what to wear underneath, and/or how to triage a particular style-related snag.
 So, having a well-curated kit at arm’s reach is paramount.

 If you're gifting the kits to your bridesmaids, level up the thought and customization of each item.
-For instance, instead of getting an assortment of body sprays, you can select a specific sweet-smelling fragrance roll-on for each bridesmaid (based on their favorite scents, how certain aromatic notes remind you of each of them, etc.).
-Sheppard notes, "While it’s not something I see very often as a planner, it’s so smart and makes a lot of sense for a bride to provide something practical on top of the gift they’ve already gotten.
-Pajamas and a nice bottle of alcohol are two of the things I see most often, but a bridesmaid survival kit along with—yes, I love it,” notes Sheppard.
+For instance, instead of getting an assortment of body sprays, you can select a specific fragrance roll-on for each bridesmaid (based on their favorite scents, how certain aromatic notes remind you of each of them, etc.).
+Sheppard also notes, "While it’s not something I see very often as a planner, it’s so smart and makes a lot of sense for a bride to provide something practical on top of the [gifts they plan to give].
+Pajamas and a nice bottle of alcohol are two of the things I see most often, but a bridesmaid survival kit along with—yes, I love it.”

-There are some perks to making each kit with your bridesmaids ahead of the wedding, however.
-Start your bridal luncheon a little earlier and take a group trip to Target to shop for the items together.
-Or, you can purchase the items ahead of time and invite everyone over to create their own kits!
+For those planning to make each kit with their favorite girls ahead of the wedding, consider creating a unique experience you'll be happy to look back on.
+Plan a luncheon then take a group trip to Target to shop for the items together.
+Or, you can purchase the items ahead of time and invite everyone over to create their own kits during a wine night.

 Unlike the exceptionally thorough wedding emergency kit, bridesmaid survival kits are a bit more streamlined.
-You’ll have multiples of each on hand if everyone has their own, so try not to go beyond one or two each of anything.
-From the essentials to the extras, here is what your bridesmaid survival kit should include:
+You’ll have multiples of each item on hand if everyone has their own, so try not to go beyond one or two products.
+From the essentials to the extras, here is what your emergency kits for bridesmaids should include.

 - Safety pins

 - Tampons, pads, and/or panty liners